Devpro-Software/licensify/README.md

 ### Overview of Key Concepts 🔑

-Before diving into code, let’s walk through some key concepts that Licensify relies on:
+Before diving into code, let's walk through some key concepts that Licensify relies on:

 1. **License**: A license contains arbitrary key-value pairs.
 You can use it to store any information related to your product, such as user details, expiration dates, and features.
 2. **Private Key**: The private key is used to sign the license, ensuring that only you (the developer) can generate valid licenses.
 3. **Public Key**: The public key is used to verify the authenticity of the signed license.
-It’s safe to distribute to client devices.
+It's safe to distribute to client devices.
 4. **Signature**: A cryptographic signature is generated from the license and private key.
-It ensures that the license hasn’t been tampered with.
+It ensures that the license hasn't been tampered with.

 ### Flow of License Management 🔄